Auto-assign Target Fields Print

 6

-Enter a Description for the new Interface Fields .
-You can only type a description if you have checked Interface
+Enter a Description for the new Interface Fields.
+You can only type a description if you have checked Interface.

 When you click the Ok button, Studio will automatically create any missing Interface Fields on the parent Business Object, with the names and descriptions you have provided and with the same Data Type as the Target Field.
-And Studio will automatically assign Interface or Null Values to the Target Fields as specified.
+Studio will automatically assign Interface or Null Values to the Target Fields as specified.

 New Interface Fields are added at the end of the list.
 You can use the Move up and down buttons to rearrange.